Stand back and show the whole room before close-ups so wall position, windows, doors, and furniture make sense.

 - Take wide photos before close-ups

-- Show the route from indoor unit to outside wall
+- Show the path from indoor unit to outside wall

 - Include access, parking, drainage, and fuse-board context

-- 5-10s: route to outside wall and drainage
+- 5-10s: path to outside wall and drainage

 - 10-15s: outdoor position, access, labels, or fuse board